 - Scheduling and agendas for commissioning, demonstrations and training

-- Completion of contractor’ s initial punch list prior to A/E inspection
+- Completion of contractor’ s initial punch list prior to architect/engineer inspection

-- A/E and owner final punch lists including tracking of completion and back-checks
+- Architect/engineer and owner final punch lists including tracking of completion and back-checks

 - Record drawing and submittals formatting and review procedures